We began our phased return to dentistry on 8th June and are now able to offer routine appointments.

 At Kiln Lane Dental, our dental team will provide you with a root canal therapy in order to restore your tooth to its natural and healthy condition.
 The cost of this treatment starts from £350.

-Before administering the treatment, one of our dentists will perform a thorough assessment of your tooth via x-ray to establish the cause of the problem.
+Before administering the treatment, one of our dentists will perform a thorough assessment of your tooth via X-ray to establish the cause of the infected tooth pulp.

-Once the anaesthetic takes effect, your dentist will then begin to remove the infected tissue from your tooth.
+Once the anaesthetic takes effect, your dentist will begin the dental procedure – removing the infected tissue from your tooth.

 A rubber compound is then used as a temporary replacement for the root canal tissue, as on your next visit you will be provided with a custom-fitted crown as a permanent replacement.